![]() | Other application modules is a group holding various application modules. |

 By pressing the To menu soft key you can return to the guided workflow overview.
 Nevertheless, the configured settings are remembered for the following steps.

-Reduction factors need to be considered on grounding systems if they are connected to other grounding systems, e.g. via overhead wires on transmission towers or via underground cables.
+Split factors need to be considered on grounding systems if they are connected to other grounding systems, e.g. via overhead wires on transmission towers or via underground cables.

-Entering the current reduction factor manually:
+Entering the current split factor manually:

-Measuring the current reduction factor:
+Measuring the current split factor:

 You typically measure current reduction with a Rogowski coil.
 In many cases, like at a transmission tower, it is not possible to measure all currents in one step, so you have to carry out more than one measurements.
 These measurements can be performed one after another.
-COMPANO 100 will then automatically calculate the resulting overall current reduction factor r based on magnitudes and phases of all measurements.
+COMPANO 100 will then automatically calculate the resulting overall current split factor r based on magnitudes and phases of all measurements.

-It is highly important to carry out the current reduction factor measurements very thoroughly.
+It is highly important to carry out the current split factor measurements very thoroughly.
 Each Rogowski coil has a small arrow imprinted on it.
 Make sure it points into the right direction.
 If one single measurement is accidentally done wrong, the result of the entire ground impedance measurement will be wrong.

 It is possible to measure the current "above" or "below" the current injection point.